apache/flink/docs/content/docs/deployment/security/running-cluster.md

 For more information, see the [documentation on YARN security](https://github.com/apache/hadoop/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/YarnApplicationSecurity.md).

-## Setting Up SSL
+## Setting up SSL/TLS

-The easiest way to set up SSL is to generate a dedicated public/private key pair and self-signed certificate for the Flink deployment.
+The easiest way to set up SSL/TLS is to generate a dedicated public/private key pair and self-signed certificate for the Flink deployment.
 The keystore and truststore are identical and contains only that key pair and certificate.

-In an environment where operators are constrained to use firm-wide Internal Certificate Authorities (cannot generate self-signed certificates), we recommend to still have a dedicated key pair and certificate for the Flink deployment, signed by that CA. However, the truststore must then also contain the CA's public certificate to accept the deployment's certificate during the SSL handshake (a requirement in the JDK truststore implementation).
+In an environment where operators are constrained to use firm-wide Internal Certificate Authorities (cannot generate self-signed certificates), we recommend to still have a dedicated key pair and certificate for the Flink deployment, signed by that CA. However, the truststore must then also contain the CA's public certificate to accept the deployment's certificate during the SSL/TLS handshake (a requirement in the JDK truststore implementation).

 {{< hint danger >}}